gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : Restart indicator.
 If this bit is set this DTLS chunk is protected with by a Restart DTLS Key context.

-P: 2 bit (unsigned integer 0-3)
+P: 2 bit (unsigned integer)

-: Payload Pre-Padding indicator.
+: Payload Pre-Padding length.
 It indicates how many bytes are inserted for padding before the DTLSCiphertext.
-This allows the encrypted data to be 32 bit aligned.
+  See the text below for computing P.

 Chunk Length: 16 bits (unsigned integer)
-: This value holds the length of the Payload in bytes plus 4.
+: This value holds the length of the Payload in bytes plus 4 plus the Payload Pre-Padding length.

 Pre-Padding: 0, 8, 16, or 24 bits
-: Based on the Payload Pre-Padding Indicator the indicated number of 8-bit bytes of zero values are included.
+: The length of the padding is given by the Payload Pre-Padding length P.
+  The sender MUST pad with zero bytesand the receiver MUST ignore the padding bytes.

 Payload: variable length
-: This holds the DTLSCiphertext as specified in DTLS 1.3 {{RFC9147}}.
+: This MUST contain a exactly one DTLSCiphertext as specified in DTLS 1.3 {{RFC9147}}.

 Post-Padding: 0, 8, 16, or 24 bits
 : If the length of the Payload is not a multiple of 4 bytes, the sender